 Growing Grace in the Garden and the Street

-At Restoration Wellness LLC, healing has never been confined to just one modality, one room, or even one label.
-True wellness addresses the whole person—and sometimes, the whole system.
+At Restoration Wellness of Idaho LLC, healing has never been confined to a single modality, space, or definition.
+True wellness addresses the whole person—and often, the systems surrounding them.

-• Participate in community-supported agriculture education to foster long-term food resilience
+• Participating in community-based agriculture education to support long-term food resilience

 This is not charity.
 It is empowerment.